 The Koch Brothers’ group, Americans for Prosperity, recently joined efforts with other cannabis activist groups.
 This new coalition includes the libertarian Reason Foundation and the Weldon Project, named for a drug dealer pardoned by President Trump.

-Marijuana legalization proves to be failed policy on every level and it goes against science.
+Marijuana legalization goes against science and proves to be failed policy on every level.

 The Kochs’ ideology that the free market solves all problems remains a theory.
 The Soros-backed Open Society Foundation’s use of Karl Popper’s philosophy is equally impractical.
 Both philosophies ignore the people harmed by their systems and refuse to confront reality when their systems don’t work.
 These financiers use buckets of money to buy policies and to pay writers who will espouse their beliefs.